All Episodes

 You're American.

-Damn it's the rules.
+Them is the rules.

 You guys want to be here?

-Every single person thereafter who said yes, predating the modern welfare state is an American.
+Every single person thereafter who said yes, predating the modern Welfare state is an American.

 That's the difference.

-People going, do you have good benefits?
+People going, Do you have good benefits?

-Not coming here to take, coming here to risk, coming here to establish, coming here and declaring proudly that you are American.
+No, not coming here to take, coming here to risk, coming here to establish, coming here and declaring proudly that you are American.

 That is a huge difference.